 The allowance amount varies according to the lenght of the stay, the kind of mobility, and the destination country.

-Be Careful: Switzerland is not in the Erasmus + program
+Caution: Switzerland is not part of the Erasmus+ program

 Supplementary funds for people with particular (specifics) needs